cnabio/cnab-spec/301-metadata-repositories.md

 ## Metadata repositories

 A _metadata repository_ is a service that hosts TUF and / or in-toto metadata about bundles and / or images.
-A metadata repository is conceptually distinct from an [_image registry_](https://github.com/opencontainers/distribution-spec), which hosts bundles or images themselves.
+The repository is conceptually distinct from a [CNAB registry_](200-CNAB-registries.md), which hosts bundles and / or images themselves.

 How TUF and in-toto metadata should be designed for a metadata repository depends on which purpose it serves.
-A metadata repository may be _private_ for internal consumption, or _public_.
+The repository may be _private_ for internal consumption, or _public_.
 Authentication to private metadata repositories are out of the scope of this document.

 ### Example metadata repository

 This subsection discusses how an organization (e.g., `example.com/example-org/*`) MAY setup a metadata repository that hosts metadata about bundles and / or images developed and / or maintained by different _projects_, groups of developers.
-This metadata repository MAY be private or public.
+This repository MAY be private or public.

 ![Figure 1: The suggested metadata repository for bundles and / or images developed and / or maintained by different projects, or groups of developers](img/example-metadata-repository.png)

 Figure 1 illustrates this suggested metadata repository, which we discuss using a top-down, outside-in approach.

-The four-top level TUF `root`, `timestamp`, `snapshot`, and `targets` roles SHOULD be controlled by the metadata repository _administrators_, who develop and maintain the metadata repository's hardware and software.
+The four-top level TUF `root`, `timestamp`, `snapshot`, and `targets` roles SHOULD be controlled by the repository _administrators_, who develop and maintain the repository's hardware and software.

 The `root` role distributes, revokes, and replaces the public keys for all four top-level roles.
 It SHOULD use _offline keys_, or signing keys kept off the Internet (e.g., on trusted hardware in cold storage).
 It SHOULD also use a threshold (m, n) of keys, where n is the number of repository administrators, and m is the number of quorum members that must agree on new `root` metadata.
 Its metadata SHOULD expire yearly, considering that an offline key ceremony is expensive in terms of time and resources.